carpentries-incubator/scrna-seq-analysis/_episodes/03-pre-processing.md

 When using 10X Genomics library preparation method, then the Cell Ranger pipeline is most ideal way to pre-process the data.
 Make sure that you installed the Cell Ranger version 6 (see the instructions).
 Using `cellranger`, we can genome mapping, UMI filtering, UMI dedeplication and cell filtering.
 We will start with

+FIXME: We need to add image cellranger pipeline where we shows different steps (e.g. extraction, filtering, ..) and also how to correct naming of the input file

 ```
 cellranger count --id=sample345 \
                    --transcriptome=/opt/refdata-gex-GRCh38-2020-A \